hvianna/audioMotion.js/README.md

 ## Playlists

 The `playlists.cfg` file is where you register all the playlists you want available inside audioMotion.
 This is a plain text file with one playlist per line, in the format `playlist title | playlist path and filename` (that's a "pipe" character between the title and the path).
-You can edit the `playlists.cfg` file in any plain text editor, like Windows' Notepad.
+You can edit the playlists.cfg file in any plain text editor, like Windows' Notepad.

-Example of `playlists.cfg` file:
+Example of playlists.cfg contents:

 ```
 Pink Floyd albums | music/Rock/Pink Floyd/all-albums.m3u